 While not all national park areas are available for bicycling, many are.
 So be sure to check before you go!
 Bicycling—as active transportation and healthy recreation—is a fun way to experience the park setting in a more natural way while promoting public health, resource protection, and other economic and social benefits.
 For some tips for planning ahead for your trip, check out the NPS Trip Planning Guide.

 Join in the Fun!

-Parks and partners alike can participate in Bike Your Park Day and may consider aligning bicycle-related events or activities with the Bike Your Park and National Public Lands Day for visitors and surrounding communities.
+Parks and partners alike can participate in Bike Your Park Day and may consider aligning bicycle-related events or activities with events in surrounding communities.
 Many parks and public lands welcome bicycle travelers but have various policies regarding required permits, particularly for large groups and/or groups charging a fee to participants.
 Be sure to check in advance.

 Find or Register an Event!